The Origins of the Bible.

 • The Bible version is not as important as the warm response of our heart to God's Word.
 Remember the Parable of the Sower.
 If we read and not do God's Word, then we will be like the foolish man that built his house on the sand (Matthew 7:24-27).

-• The King James uses a different approach in evaluating the best texts to be used than the other modern versions.
+• The King James uses a different approach to evaluate the best texts to be used than in most other modern versions.

 • The two systems differ in which way they choose their main supporting texts.

-- The Westcott-Hort2 approach is used for the modern versions.
-They simply ought not have virtually ridden off the value of 99% of the manuscripts by their preference over two main codices (collection of manuscripts into a book).
-This selection namely Sinaiticus and Vaticanus is based on the philosophy that 'older is better'.
-This can be debated seeing that the Vaticanus was rejected by some.
-Today's modern versions follow this trend and therefore acdentuate the problem of neglecting the majority of the texts.
+- The Westcott-Hort approach is used for most modern versions.
+They simply should not have virtually bypassed the value of 99% of the manuscripts by their preference over two main codices (collection of manuscripts into a book).
+This selection, namely Sinaiticus and Vaticanus, is based on the philosophy that ‘older is better’.
+This can be debated by seeing that some authorities rejected the Vaticanus.
+Today’s modern versions follow this trend and therefore accentuate the problem of neglecting the majority of the manuscripts.

-- The Received Text (Byzantine or majority texts)2 is used for the KJV and the NKJV.
-These supporters have not been objective enough.
+-The Received Text (Byzantine or majority texts) is used for the KJV and the NKJV.
+These supporters have not been objective enough either.
 They act as if the Received Text has not gone through the process of selecting and prioritizing different manuscripts upon which to base their English translation.
 It has.
-Without understanding this process, they put undue confidence in one man's judgment (Erasmus3).
+Without understanding this process, they put undue confidence in one man’s judgment (Erasmus).

-Furthermore, just because manuscripts are evaluated in accuracy, it does not mean that one does not believe in verbal plenary inspiration.
+Furthermore, the evaluation of the accuracy of manuscripts does not mean that one does not believe in verbal plenary inspiration.

 • Bible versions are necessarily formed from different collations of Bible manuscripts and the comparisons of the individual passages.
 This cannot be avoided.
 There is no perfect translation.

-• Fortunately, the variations of the manuscripts only affect a small amount of Bible passages.
+• Fortunately, the variations of the manuscripts only affect a tiny amount of Bible passages.
 None of them affect any key doctrine.

 • God is able to work through all the versions and translations which is now in use.
-The Septuagint (LXX) was the Greek translation of the Hebrew scriptures used in Jesus' day.
-The resulting translation was quite different than the Hebrew text in places.
-Jesus didn't criticize that poor translation of the Old Testament but only criticized our hearts!
-The interesting aspect is that this didn't hold back the writers of the New Testament from freely quoting from it.
+The Septuagint (LXX) was the Greek translation of the Hebrew scriptures used in Jesus’ day.
+The resulting translation varied from the Hebrew text in places.
+Jesus didn’t criticize that poor translation of the Old Testament, but He did criticize our hearts!
+The interesting aspect is that this didn’t hold back the writers of the New Testament from freely quoting from it.

-• We need to strive to have the most accurate translations.
-We should work on utilizing the most accurate manuscripts.
-However, it is a process.
-Languages can't be accurately translated.
-They just can't.
+• We should strive to have the most accurate translations, utilizing the most accurate manuscripts.
+However, it’s a process.
+Languages can’t be perfectly translated.
 We need to accept that and not be overly concerned.
+If so, learn the original languages!
 The Holy Spirit works through the process.

 • Because we have many versions, we have ways to make up for the problems.
 We can simply use two versions to check passages that we are studying.
-Make sure one is the King James and the other something like the NASB or NIV.
+Make sure one is the King James and the other, something like the NASB, ESV, or NIV.
 If the versions are different, then you will see how minor the variations are.

 It is hard to decide!
 Bible translators have to make a decision for their translation, but they realize they can't be dogmatic as to which was the original.
 A good Bible will state significant variants in the side margin.

 If you have specific questions about some of the texts that the modern versions have allegedly adulterated, please click here for a full discussion.
+Many espouse the King James Bible because they believe that the other versions are corrupted.
 A brother wrote asked about five of these supposedly perverted texts.
-Here you will find real clear answers.
+I delved into it for those who are interested.

 A Conclusion

-Some people assert certain manuscipts as more reliable than others.
+Some people assert certain manuscripts as more reliable than others.
 That is fine.
 Their faith will do them well.
-Those that understand the issue are usually more firm about it.

 Other Versions?